edgio-docs/edgio-docs/src/guides/v7/performance/rules/feature-scenarios.md

     ![Set Response Body feature](/images/v7/performance/rules-use-case-set-done.png?width=700)

-Alternatively, you can instruct the client to redirect to a different URL.
+Alternatively, you can instruct the client to redirect to a different URL, such as a dedicated page for `4xx` responses.

 1. Add a Response Status Code match condition as indicated above.
 2. Add the [Set Status Code feature](/guides/performance/rules/features#set-status-code) and set it to return the `302` status code.